Dispersal vector

 A dispersal vector is an agent of biological dispersal that moves a dispersal unit, or organism, away from its birth population to another location or population in which the individual will reproduce.
 These dispersal units can range from pollen to seeds to fungi to entire organisms.

 There are two types of dispersal vector, those that are active and those that are passive.
-Active dispersal involves organisms that are capable of movement under their own energy.
-In passive dispersal, the organisms have evolved dispersal units, or propagules, that use the kinetic energy of the environment for movement.
+Active dispersal involves pollen, seeds and fungal spores that are capable of movement under their own energy.
+Passive dispersal involves those that rely on the kinetic energy of the environment to move.
 In plants, some dispersal units have tissue that assists with dispersal and are called diaspores.
-Some dispersal is self-driven (autochory), such as using gravity (barochory), and does not rely on external vectors.
-Other types of dispersal are due to external vectors, which can be biotic vectors, such as animals (zoochory), or abiotic vectors, such as the wind (anemochory) or water (hydrochory).
+Some types of dispersal are self-driven (autochory), such as using gravity (barochory), and does not rely on external agents.
+Other types of dispersal are due to external agents, which can be other organisms, such as animals (zoochory), or non-living vectors, such as the wind (anemochory) or water (hydrochory).

-In many cases, organisms will be dispersed by more than one vector before reaching its final destination.
+In many cases, a dispersal unit will be dispersed by more than one vector before reaching its final destination.
 It is often a combination of two or more modes of dispersal that act together to maximize dispersal distance, such as wind blowing a seed into a nearby river, that will carry it farther down stream.

 Self-generated dispersal

 Autochory is the dispersal of diaspores, which are dispersal units consisting of seeds or spores, using only the energy provided by the diaspore or the parent plant.
-The plant of origin is the dispersal vector itself, instead of an external vector.
-There are four main types of autochory that act on diaspores: ballochory, or violent ejection by the parent organism; blastochory, where a diaspore crawls along the ground using stolons; barochory, the use of gravity for dispersal; and herpochory, crawling using hygroscopic hairs called trichomes.
+The plant of origin is the dispersal agent itself, instead of an external agent.
+There are five main types of autochory that act on such seeds or spores: ballochory, or violent ejection by the parent organism; blastochory, or crawling with horizontal runners; barochory, or relying on gravity for dispersal; herpochory, or crawling with fine hair-like structures called trichomes; or being pushed or twisted into the ground by hygromorphic awns in response to humidity changes, e.g. Erodium cicutarium.

-In some cases, ballochory can be more effective when utilizing a secondary dispersal vector: ejecting the seeds in order for them to use wind or water for longer distance dispersal.
+In some cases, ballochory can be more effective when combined with a secondary dispersal vector: ejecting the seeds or spores in order for them to use wind or water for longer distance dispersal.

 Animal dispersal

-Animal-mediated dispersal is called zoochory.
-Zoochory can be further described by which animal is acting as a dispersal vector.
+Dispersal by animals is called zoochory.
+Zoochory can be specified by which animal is acting as a dispersal vector.
 Animals are an important dispersal vector because they provide the ability to transfer dispersal units longer distances than their parent organism can.
 The main groups include dispersal by birds (ornithochory), dispersal by ants (myrmecochory), dispersal by mammals (mammaliochory), dispersal by amphibians or reptiles, and dispersal by insects, such as bees.

 Animals are also a large contributor to pollination via zoophily.
-Flowering plants overwhelmingly are pollinated by animals, and while invertebrates are involved in the majority of that pollination, birds and mammals also play a role.
+Flowering plants are mainly pollinated by animals, and while invertebrates are involved in the majority of that pollination, birds and mammals also play a role.